 Problems on FM radio can normally be identified by the type of sound effect you can hear.
 Crackling, whining, buzzing, rasping or clicks and pops, could point to a nearby source of electrical interference.

-The first step in troubleshooting your problem is to rule out common problems and decide whether it's a reception or interference problem.
+The first step in is to determine whether it's a reception or interference problem.

 Rule out reception problems